Is Milo Healthy?

 Is Milo HEALTHY?
 Weight goes up

-Regardless of whether you need to expand your weight, devouring a lot of sugar isn’t the best approach.
-Most likely, there is a connection between sugar and weight, yet that doesn’t imply that you should utilize this strategy to expand your weight.
+Whether you need to expand your weight, devouring a lot of sugar isn’t the best approach.
+There is likely a connection between sugar and weight, yet that doesn’t imply that you should utilize this strategy to expand your weight.

-Expending a lot of sugar won’t just increment your weight; however, you will likewise be in danger of getting ailments.
+Expending a lot of sugar won’t just increase your weight; however, you will also be in danger of getting ailments.

 I eat Milo to make me run faster: how the use of sport in food marketing may influence the food beliefs of young Australians

-The focus is on using sport and sporting celebrities to promote food products and the influence of these promotions on young people’s food attitudes and preferences.
+The focus is on using sport and sporting celebrities to promote food products and influence young people’s food attitudes and preferences.

-The qualitative research with children (6-12 years) and teens (12-14 years) supports results from previous research that branding may influence food preferences.
+The qualitative research with children (6-12 years) and teens (12-14 years) supports previous research that branding may influence food preferences.

-It also suggests that associating particular foods with sports may influence young people’s food beliefs, including their ability to accurately judge the nutritional value of foods and their perceptions regarding the types of foods eaten by those undertaking physical activity.
+It also suggests that associating particular foods with sports may influence young people’s food beliefs, including their ability to accurately judge foods’ nutritional value and perceptions regarding the types of foods eaten by those undertaking physical activity.

 More concerning, however, are promotions which link high sugar foods with sport and sports stars, implying they are needed for energy to boost performance.